qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 [Ghost cell](https://docs.rs/ghost-cell/latest/ghost_cell/) and [LCell](https://docs.rs/qcell/latest/qcell/struct.LCell.html) are similar to QCell, but use closure lifetime as owner id.
 They are zero-cost, and more restrictive (use closure lifetime as owner id).

-## Rust lock is non-reentrant
+### Rust lock is not re-entrant

 Re-entrant lock means one thread can lock one lock, then lock it again, then unlock twice, without deadlocking.
+Rust lock is not re-entrant.
+(Rust lock is also responsible for keeping mutable borrow exclusiveness.
+Allowing re-entrant can produce two `&mut` for same object.)

 For example, in Java, the two-layer locking doesn't deadlock: